TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

    A pad is like a window, except that it is not restricted by the screen size, and is not necessarily associated with a particular part of the screen.
 Pads can be used when a large window is needed, and only a part of the window will be on the screen at one time.
-Automatic refreshes of pads (such as from scrolling or echoing of input) do not occur.
+Automatic refreshes of pads (such as kutoka scrolling or echoing of input) do not occur.
 The :meth:`~window.refresh` and :meth:`~window.noutrefresh` methods of a pad require 6 arguments to specify the part of the pad to be displayed and the location on the screen to be used for the display.
 The